NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/DiabeticFootSegmentation/README.md

   ### To do:
   *  Fixes an error when returning the point cloud data to a VTK Image
   *  Include Windows support in SuperBuild option
+  *  Test strategies based on point cloud processing in VTK in order to remove PCL dependency

 # Illustrations
 ![Workflow](images/Workflow.png "Proposed workflow")